Tony133/nestjs-api-boilerplate-jwt/README.md

    EMAIL_DEFAULT_LAYOUT='index'
 ```

-## Config settings .env for connect MySQL
+## Config settings .env to connect MySQL

-Once the database has been configured, start the Nest App via `npm run start:dev` it automatically synchronizes the entities so ready to use. :heart_eyes_cat:
+Once the database has been configured, start the Nest App via `npm run start:dev` it automatically synchronizes the entities so it is ready to use. :heart_eyes_cat:

 ```
    TYPEORM_CONNECTION = "mysql"